montali/vrije-ai/Evolutionary Computing/Video lectures/D - Problems to be solved.md

 # Problems to be solved

-We'll now discuss different perspective to categorize problems.
+We'll now discuss different perspectives to categorize problems.

 ## Black box model